 We're installing water meters for the majority of our customers between now and 2020 as part of our Customer Metering Programme.

 We believe metering is a fairer way for our customers to pay for their water - you only pay for what you use.
-Our metered customers also tend to use up to 15 per cent less water too, saving money on bills and helping to use less water.
+Our metered customers also tend to use up to 15% less water too, saving money on bills and helping to use less water.

 Why are you installing water meters?

 The south east of England has been classed by the Environment Agency as an area of serious water stress.
 This means there is real concern over the amount of water available for the increasing population.
-According to the Met Office, south east England gets 31 per cent less rainfall on average than the rest of the UK.
+According to the Met Office, south east England gets 31% less rainfall on average than the rest of the UK.

 We have the lowest amount of water available per person and will experience some of the greatest pressures for increasing demand in the future.
 We are expecting a high population growth and will see some of the greatest impacts on future water availability due to climate change.